Nicholas Hytner: Theatre director

-National Theatre Director (2003-15)
+National Theatre Director (2003–15)

 When Trevor Nunn announced that he would be leaving the National Theatre, Hytner "really felt that this time I had a strong sense of what the NT should be doing under a new Director.
 I had a long conversation with Christopher Hogg, then Chairman of the NT Board, and Tom Stoppard about my ideas for the NT's future.
 These included a redefinition of how it might be possible to use the theatre spaces and opening up the NT to new audiences by lowering prices for some performances."
 Hytner was successful in his application for the post, and his appointment as Director was announced in September 2001.
 He took over from Nunn in April 2003.

-Hytner's role as Director of the National involves decisions about what plays are staged.
+Hytner's role as Director of the National involved decisions about what plays are staged.
 "Essentially what I do is produce 20 shows a year here," he stated in one interview.
 "To produce as opposed to direct, as I generate the ideas, generate the repertoire.
 What I do is put together the team that are going to stage the repertoire together then stand back and come in at a later stage to see how it's all going."
-(Hytner does also direct plays himself at the National, and all his theatre work since 2003 has originated there.)
-But his role is also about the overall direction of the National Theatre as an organisation.
+(Hytner also directed plays himself at the National, and all his theatre work during his period as Director originated there.)
+But his role was also about the overall direction of the National Theatre as an organisation.
 "It would be wrong to say that I confine myself only to the repertoire – I don't.
 I think how we allocate our resources, exactly what we spend money on, is always an artistic decision.
 I think the amount of attention we give to what goes on in the foyers, what goes on outside, how the building looks at night, the amount of attention we give to our education work and our website are all artistic matters.
 They all stem from a sense of the artistic direction of the organization."